Martin-Rudolph/cuDebye/README.md

 ![Atomic Scattering Factors](/images/cmd_Para.PNG)

 ### Too Complicated, Try xyz2deb
-More comprehensive and and easier to generate is a xyz-file, where each line contains 6 arguments separated by whitspace.
+More comprehensive and and easier to generate is a xyz-file, where each line contains 6 arguments separated by whitspace:

 **The first argument** is the atom/ion name.

 **The second, third and fourth values** are the atom positons x, y and z, respectively.
 These values are given in Angstrom.

-**The fourth and fifth values** are
+**The fourth and fifth values** are the occupancy and the isotropic temperature factor, respectively.

 are the occupacy and the isotropic temperature factor, respectively.